đź“…December 14, 2025

 Yes—if breath-holding causes lightheadedness or if mouth breathing is forced during exertion in freezing temps (increasing risk of bronchospasm).
 Always prioritize comfort and stop if you feel strain.

-#### How often should I practice cold air breathing techniques in winter?
+How often should I actually practice these techniques during winter?

 Ideally: once before going outdoors, once during extended cold exposure (e.g., while shoveling snow), and once after returning inside.
 Consistency—not intensity—matters most.